Monday, October 16, 2017

 Gollance himself wrote this particular episode, "Distant Locations."
 I have long laid claim to Richard Gollance being the single best writer on the series, and after talking with him, I would double down on that opinion.
 Everything with him sprang from character.
 (Tellingly, he says he was always the one in meetings asking, "But what is the scene about?" -- meaning, there always had to be something subtextual that the actors could play.)
 "I though it was very important that the characters had dimensions that were recognizably human," he notes.
 "My philosophy was that you start with bigger-than-life stories, and then you write them for the most part naturalistically."
 No one had quite the flair for language and the gift for making everything character-driven that Gollance did, and he's the rare writer whose work on the series got stronger the longer he hung around: once he'd lived with the characters a while, he could dig even deeper, and take more risks.
 (His final four scripts are the Season 5 cliffhanger, "Negotiations"; the Season 6 Thanksgiving episode, "We Gather Together; "Distant Locations"; and the final chapter in Val's recovery, which I'll address in detail later, "Rough Edges."
 He penned ten episodes in just over two years, but those four alone would secure his status as the series' finest scribe.)
 Because his stories all stemmed from character, it's fitting that when the writers were breaking down Val's breakdown, he booked a session with a therapist to make sure he was doing it justice.
 "I asked him: what's the process when someone goes through a dissociative personality disorder?
 What are the steps along the way?
 And I remember one of the things he said was, 'It's usually not a clean journey from Point A to Point B -- they'll try different things along the way.'
 And from that came 'she becomes Abby' -- at least on some level.
 She tries out Abby -- not consciously, of course -- to gain mastery over her life, and over what's happened."

 But of course, Val isn't Abby -- she can assume her swagger, but she lacks Abby's finesse, and the evening ends with a thrashing from the woman she taunted.
 "She's humiliated," Gollance notes, "so her mind goes, 'OK, Abby doesn't work.'"
 So Valene reinvents herself anew.
-And thus, in a classic Knots ploy, the writers briefly go where soaps traditionally go -- here, the leading lady develop a split personality, and in no time flat, the lady is a tramp -- and then they go somewhere else entirely.
+And thus, in a classic Knots ploy, the writers briefly go where soaps traditionally go -- here, the leading lady develops a split personality, and in no time flat, the lady is a tramp -- and then they go somewhere else entirely.
 The next morning, in one of Van Ark's favorite scenes, she wipes off the rouge and the lipstick and the eyeliner: she realizes that's not the life that's going to make her happy, or shield her from the pain.
 What is?
 We're not told.
 But as the make-up comes off, so do the years fall away.
 The worry lines vanish.
 The neuroses dissolve.
 And it's as Verna Ellers -- fresh, unspoiled Verna Ellers -- that she boards the next bus bound for Shula, Tennessee, where she takes a waitress job: one, we suspect, not unlike the kind Val was working when she was 15.

 It's tempting to focus solely on Valene's time in Shula, because it's the most assured and daring part of the season.
 But there's plenty else happening back in Knots Landing.
 Left unresolved from the first block is a bullet fragment lodged in Karen's spine.
 Karen had been told, in the first few episodes of the season, that if she left the hospital without having additional surgery, her chances of survival would basically drop to zero.
 She leaves nonetheless, and when paralysis starts to set in a half-dozen episodes later, the writers remain firm in their diagnosis, one we know is unrealistic.
 We don't believe for a second that Karen is going to die midseason; Gary already "died" the previous season, and we fell for that one.
 Fool us once, right?
 So what is the point of Karen's story-line?
 Gollance's initial impulse was -- like all his Knots stories -- a character-based one: not merely someone dealing with a bullet fragment in their spine, but someone dealing with the fact that their time is limited, and asking, what do I want to do with that time?
 How do I want to be remembered?
 Gollance's inspiration was the 1952 Akira Kurosawa film Ikiru, about a terminally-ill bureaucrat and his quest to find meaning in his life.
 Gollance recalls, "That what I wanted to do with Karen.
 I thought it was a rich idea, and since she had the bullet in her, I thought it could be a very moving story-line."
 But although something of Gollance's original plan survives in Karen's commitment to completing Lotus Point, and leaving it as her legacy, the idea was ultimately discarded, as the powers-that-be "didn't want to have [something that dark] hover over her for too long."
 But without the emotional underpinnings that Gollance hoped to bring to it, Karen's story-line ends up flirting with that soap cliché: the life-threatening condition that you know won't be life-threatening.